epw/consensus/consensus.md

 A scene involves one or more of the Mages.
 One of your jobs is to manage the "spotlight", making sure that everyone gets some time with scenes focused on them and doesn’t go too long away from the action.
 Some sessions may have most or all of the Mages together in the same scenes, but often the Mages will want to go their own separate ways.
 Look out for opportunities to show them together in twos or threes, but don’t neglect individual scenes when they fit.
 When you are deciding on a new scene, think about who hasn’t been central recently, and see if you can frame one around them.

-All scenes should fall into at least one of three categories: "Anchor scenes", “Inspiration scenes”, and “Force scenes”.
+All scenes should fall into at least one of three categories: "Anchor scenes", “Paradigm scenes”, and “Force scenes”.
 The categories serve different purposes, for the Mages’ goals and the advancement of the story.
 If you know which Mages are going to be in a new scene, their last known positions or their goals may dictate or inspire what category the scene should be.
 Or, you may know what category of scene comes next, and then figure out what would be going on and so what Mages would be involved.
 If you only know what's going on, not who is involved or which category it should be, think about the category first, and then set the scene with mages who inspire that kind of scene.
 We find the game feels best when you keep a balance between the types of scenes, roughly 1/3 of each in a given session.
 Of course some sessions will involve a lot more paradigm discussion than anything else, and that's okay, but when you're guiding the scenes, keep the 1/3 rule in the back of your mind.

 #### Anchor Scenes